 NOCITA® is produced by the veterinary pharmaceutical company Aratana.
 It’s been used in human medicine for a while but in those circles it’s known as “bupivacaine.”
 This non-narcotic, local anesthetic is administered in a long-acting injectable formula.
 In humans it’s been proven to give post-op pain relief for as long as 72 hours.

 Aratana studied bupivacaine for the use in dogs, and when clinical studies showed similar results for them, the company released it as Nocita, the newest option for dog amputation pain relief.
+Later it was made available for felines too.

 How does NOCITA work?